Open-EO/openeo-r-backend/README.md

 This means that you should be aware to use the proper HTTP headers in your requests. `Authorization: Basic <encoded_credentials>` at the login process and `Authorization: Bearer <token>` at the other authorized services.
 For the bearer token authorization you will send the token that you have retrieved at the login.

 ## Notes
 There are some minor variations to the openEO API, regarding naming of the endpoints.
 Due to the different access methods we use multiple _plumber_ routes that run on a shared _root_ route.
 By doing this we cannot leave an endpoint blank, which means that some enpoints require a trailing `/`.
 For example, you will need to query `GET http://host:port/api/processes/` to fetch the list of offered processes.
-Somehow akward it gets at the job endpoint, where you will need to `POST http://host:port/api/jobs/?evaluate=lazy` to upload your job.
+The basic rule of thump here, is that all the endpoints directly after `/api/xxx` need the trailing slash, but not the basic server endpoints like
+`capabilities`.

 ## Links
 * [openEO.org](http://openeo.org/)